Hervar77/infinity-doc/mkdocs/api/infinity.session.md

 Values:

 - none: `0`
-  >regular, non-distributed session (without storing session data inside the session token).
+  >Regular, non-distributed session (without storing session data inside the session token).

 - hs256: `1`
   >JWT session, using the HMAC algorithm with SHA-256.
 In this case, every server will share the same key.

 - rs256: `2`
   >JWT session, using an RSA Signature with SHA-256.
 In this case, every server will have its own key.

 Example: